-Step 1: Now let us highlight the list of cells in USD Amount column which we are willing to arrive at the desired sum of colored cells as shown below.
+- Step 1: Now let us highlight the list of cells in the USD Amount column which we are willing to arrive at the desired sum of colored cells as shown below.

 As seen in the above screenshot, the Name entered for the function is ‘CellColor’ and the formula =GET.CELL(38,’Example 2!$D2) is to be entered in ‘Refers to’.
 Within the formula, the numeric 38 refers to the cell code information and the second argument is the cell number D2 refers to the reference cell.
 Now click OK.

 - Step 4: Now enter the function Name ‘CellColor’ in the cell beside the color-coded cell which was defined in the dialog box as explained in step 3.

 As can be seen in the above screenshot, the function ‘CellColor’ is entered which returns the color code for the background cell color.

 Similarly, the formula is dragged for the entire column.